 Snoring is quite common.
 We often snore when we have congestion due to a common cold, or our sleep position is blocking our nasal passage.
 In most cases, snoring is not a cause for concern, but chronic snoring could be a sign of sleep apnea.

-Because snoring can disrupt your sleep as well as your partners, using an adjustable bed or a pillow with a medium to high loft may provide the right amount of elevation to open up the airways and reduce snoring.
+Using an adjustable bed or a pillow with a medium to high loft may provide the right amount of elevation to open up the airways and reduce snoring.

 A memory or latex foam mattress may be a good option for those dealing with insomnia.
 A foam mattress provides even weight distribution so that you stay secure on the bed.
 They also conform to your body to relieve pain.
 Many foam mattresses also come with cooling technology to help promote a more inviting sleep space.